Technology / Networking

 Is the CWNA Certification Worth it?

-CWNA is considered the most basic of CWNP's professional track of certifications and covers the basics of RF Theory, applications, architectures and protocols.
-It won't validate the skills needed to administer networks, but it will absolutely teach you how protocols work.
+CWNA is considered the most basic of CWNP's professional track of certifications and covers the basics of RF Theory, applications, architectures, and protocols.
+It won't validate the skills needed to administer networks, but it will teach you how protocols work.
+It, and protocols.
+While it

-The CWNA should be considered to be the first step into being a wireless professional after your basic networking knowledge.
-You'll need to come in with some understanding of how networking in general, TCP/IP and the most common wired networks work.
+The CWNA should be considered the first step to becoming a wireless professional after basic networking knowledge.
+You'll need to understand how networking, TCP/IP, and the most common wired networks generally work.
 Remember, wireless is just one part of your network.
 Let's determine if pursuing the CNWA is right for you.

 What Experience Do You Need to Take the CNWA?

 CWNP suggests that you have a bit of experience before taking the CWNA.
 That said, the cert will be most useful for IT pros who are in entry-level roles.
-Most people who take the CWNA are concerned with one thing: getting their first big break into the networking field.
+Most people taking the CWNA are concerned with getting their first big break into the networking field.
 Mentorship programs often suggest this as a way to prove skills, increasingly employers are looking to verify you already know your job before they hire you to it, even for entry-level positions.

 How Much Does the CWNA Cost?